-The fountain darter has been extensively sampled throughout the Comal system via the long-term biological monitoring program conducted by EAA.
-Drop netting has occurred in dominant aquatic vegetation types within representative sampling reaches for over a decade.
-On a broader scale, dipnetting for fountain darters has occurred throughout the Comal system over time.
+The Fountain Darter has been extensively sampled throughout the Comal system via the long-term biological monitoring program conducted by EAA.
+Drop netting has occurred in dominant aquatic vegetation types within representative sampling reaches for over seventeen years.
+On a broader scale, dip netting for Fountain Darters has occurred throughout the Comal system over time.
 Finally, sampling via other collection techniques, seining, snorkel, and SCUBA have been conducted in the Comal system as well.
-For the fountain darter Item M assessment (represented in Table 1 and Figure 1), only known collection locations and aquatic vegetation that has been routinely sampled and documented as supporting darters throughout the system were counted.
-Although, fountain darters have been physically collected as well as visually documented on bare substrate, this is not common in the Comal system.
-As such, bare substrate was not counted as occupied habitat for the fountain darter in the Comal system.
-Figure 1 shows the occupied habitat for the fountain darter throughout the Comal System with the quantification of area presented in Table 1.
+For the Fountain Darter Item M assessment (represented in Table 1 and Figure A1), only known collection locations and aquatic vegetation that has been routinely sampled and documented as supporting darters throughout the system were counted.
+Although, Fountain Darters have been physically collected as well as visually documented on bare substrate, this is not common in the Comal system.
+As such, bare substrate was not counted as occupied habitat for the Fountain Darter in the Comal system.